Edsonsdsdc/Edsonsdsdc/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Edson Souza!
-A passionate web developer student from Brazil.

 - 🌱 I am currently studying systems analysis and development at Faculdade Estacio de Sá

 - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work with the development of large websites.
 </p>

 <!-- Dropdown -->